els285/HEP-Students/UK Car in Switzerland.md

  ### Registering your car at CERN
  You can't take your car onto the CERN site until it's registered, do that [here](https://home.cern/news/announcement/cern/new-online-registration-vehicles).

+ ### Maintenance
+ I only visited the garage once.
+I used the garage at Champs Frechets next to DS17.
+The guy was really nice and spoke decent English, but it was expensive (~350 CHF for service).
+I've heard there are cheaper garages in France but then you perhaps have to contend with a language barrier.

+ ### Winter Tyres
+I had my winter tyres fitted in September in the UK before I drove over.
+I kept them on the whole time - it seemed less hassle and expense than finding a garage to change them and a place to store the tyres.